 85.You have such a beautiful voice!
 Which song is the hardest to sing for you?
 Which one requires your energy - body and soul - at the fullest?If it proves to be too hard to recreate live I just won’t do it.
 None of them are hard actually since they came from my body in the first place.
 I revel in singing “Your Face” and “Subway.”
 Also “Flat Field” and “Stigmata Martyr”.

-86.What advantages does your voice have now vs. your younger self relating to vocal qualities?
 I’m not sure.
 I do find, as I mention above, that I can easily find my original voicings in my throat.
 Singing is a full bodied experience.
 The throat the final tuning muscle but the profundity or character of the intent is summoned by the entire body.
 A mixture of full presence and being totally relaxed yet fully physically present and, most of all, summoning the soul that is singing to you, the audience.
 I do not separate myself as some separate speaker.
 I am telling each of you my messages aimed at reaching you.
 Without you there is no one to touch or to exist.
 It is an act of passion to create an event for you watching.
 I am, I would say, a hopeless romantic yet can be quite serious and take you deep into a journey.
 It is a very valuable gift to have been able to do what I do.

 87.What have you long wanted to do, but have never done (career wise)?Acted with at least one great actor.